-Photo 15 Photo 16 8.3.
-Have all 'C' deficiencies been are completed within allocated timeframes?
+Photo 13 8.3.
+Have all 'C' deficiencies been completed within allocated timeframes?
 It was confirmed that all 'C' deficiencies are allocated to KWL for completion.
 8.4.
-Is portable appliance testing carried out:

-HCC provide residential flats unfurnished, therefore no electrical appliances are included within the tenancy agreement.
+Is portable appliance testing carried out: HCC provide residential flats unfurnished, therefore no electrical appliances are included within the tenancy agreement.
 There is no control over the use of residents' own electrical equipment within the flats themselves, however, residents are provided with a tenants' handbook which covers electrical safety.
-Portable appliances within ground floor ancillary accommodation are subject to PAT.
+Ancillary accommodation gave evidence of out of date PAT labels.
 There is a laundry situated on the ground floor with a number of electrical washing machines and dryers; all of which were confirmed to be periodically inspected.
-The scheme has implemented a policy within the laundry which includes the removal of lint build-up from tumble driers; at the time of inspection, lint was observed in the filter.
-The laundry is also provided with automatic fire detection & warning and is enclosed in fire resisting construction however.
+The scheme has implemented a policy within the laundry which includes the removal of lint build-up from tumble driers.

-Whilst portable appliance testing (PAT) is not a legislative requirement, it is a requirement of Health and Safety at Work legislation under the Electrical at Works Regulations 1989, to periodically check electrical equipment for safe use.
+Photo 14 Photo 15 Whilst portable appliance testing (PAT) is not a legislative requirement, it is a requirement of Health and Safety at Work legislation under the Electrical at Works Regulations 1989, to periodically check electrical equipment for safe use.
 Any item which is connected to the main supply falls under Regulation 3 & 5 which places a legal responsibility on the owner, as the duty holder, to ensure that all supplied electrical equipment used within the property is safe and not in a position where they may cause danger to staff or residents.
 8.5.
 Is there a suitable limitation of trailing leads & adapters; and without evidence of overloading?